petterhoel/redgreen/README.md

 - [x] List latest completed builds with meta infomation.
 - [x] Fits narrow viewports and can sneak into busy info screens.

+## In the works
+- [...]
+Filter build list (toggle which builds to display - sticky by localstorage) (in the works)

 ## Todo
-- [ ] Filter build list (toggle which builds to display - sticky by localstorage)
 - [ ] PWAify
-    - Cache fonts
-    - Installable
+    - Installable (manifest ios compat etc)
+    - Cache static assets

 ## Nice to have
 - [ ] Running builds indicator.
-- [ ] Error tracking (sanity?).
+- [ ] Error tracking (sentry?).
 - [ ] Multiple server support (remember and easy to swap).

 ## CORS (I can't log in or get data?)
 Your TeamCity server must accept requests from where ever you host the buildscreen.
-Please check [their docs](https://confluence.jetbrains.com/display/TCD18/REST+API#RESTAPI-CORSSupport).
+Please check [TeamCity docs](https://confluence.jetbrains.com/display/TCD18/REST+API#RESTAPI-CORSSupport) on how to do this.

 ## Hosted version [![Netlify Status](https://api.netlify.com/api/v1/badges/ad6c1e2f-621d-4c6d-b9e8-77ee005f8294/deploy-status)](https://app.netlify.com/sites/buildscreen/deploys)
 Yes we are live on [netlify](https://buildscreen.netlify.com/)